Bachelor of Laws

 The Bachelor of Laws (LLB) is a recognised degree enabling admission as a lawyer throughout Australia.
-This four-year degree can also be studied as a five-year double degree with either Arts, Business, Legal and Justice Studies, Music, Social Science or Sport and Exercise Science.
+This four-year degree can also be studied as a five-year double degree with either Arts, Business, Legal and Justice Studies, Psychology, Social Science, or Sport and Exercise Science.

 The Bachelor of Laws and double degrees with law include on-campus workshops for both on-campus and online students*.

 Applicants who do not have the required entry mark for the Bachelor of Laws are encouraged to apply for the Associate Degree in Law (Paralegal Studies) or Bachelor of Legal and Justice Studies.
 If students achieve the required grade point average, they can then apply for transfer into the Bachelor of Laws.

 *A small number of units include compulsory on-campus workshops.

 As barristers or solicitors; or in law-related areas in private, corporate, or government organisations.
 During their careers, graduates can further develop a specialisation in many fields of law such as family law, wills and estate planning, criminal law, corporate law, property and conveyancing law, town planning and environmental law, employment and industrial relations, commercial law, compensation law, entertainment law and sporting law.